The Cat’s Tale by Chris Green

 ‘I know you haven’t, pet.
 I was only joking.
 You’re such a good boy, looking after my Roger.
 How is my little treasure?’

 ‘He’s fine.
-He’s got quite an appetite sometimes, hasn’t he?’ says Zack, watching Badger demolish the bowl of Gourmet and then set about the dried food.
+He’s got quite an appetite sometimes, hasn’t he?’
+Zack says, watching Badger demolish the bowl of Gourmet and then set about the dried food.

 ‘I hope you haven’t been overfeeding my baby.
 I don’t want him getting fat.’

 Zack starts to remove the gaffer tape from the cat-flap.
-Badger eyes it up planning his escape.
-Zack decides to leave the rest of the tape on until he hears the cab pull up outside.
+Badger eyes it up, planning his escape.
+Zack leaves the rest of the tape on until he hears the cab pull up outside.
 Badger spits and snarls.

 ‘Anyone home?’ calls Mrs D.